Injury Prevention Crestwood, MO

 • Poor muscle recruitment

-How to Prevent Injury in Crestwood, MO
+Injury Prevention Best Practices in Crestwood, MO

-According to a peer-reviewed sports medicine paper, sports like basketball that necessitate sudden twists and movements require soft tissue with sufficient flexibility to perform those movements.
-Stretching and warm up exercises before games or training further helps prevent injuries.
+According to a peer-reviewed sports medicine paper, sports like soccer that include sudden twists and movements require soft tissue compliant enough to perform those movements.
+Also, don’t forget to stretch and warm up before games or training to further reduce the risk of injury.

-• Use accepted technique — Through the years, each sport and physical activity develops a consensus of the best ways to position and move your body.
-These techniques not only help you perform better but help prevent injuries by not forcing your body into unnatural positions and movements.
-Football players learn to tackle a certain way to avoid a head injury, and rotational athletes like golfers and baseball players learn how to best rotate their body.
-We use DorsaVi video motion analysis to capture how you move and educate you on how to improve it.
+• Use proper technique — In every physical activity, there is an accepted way to position and move your body.
+These techniques not only help you perform better but help prevent injuries.
+Football players are taught to tackle with the shoulder in order to reduce the risk of brain damage, and rotational athletes like golfers and baseball players learn how to best apply torque to your body.
+We use DorsaVi video motion analysis to capture how you move and evaluate how to improve it.

 Injury Prevention Crestwood, MO | Sports Therapy | Physical Therapy Near Crestwood

-Injury Prevention for The Elderly in Crestwood, MO
+Injury Prevention for Older Crestwood, MO Adults

 Other services we offer in Crestwood, MO include: